 Materials required for the online application to the masters program include:

-- A statement of purpose indicating your reasons for pursuing graduate study, specifying your specific research interests/area of focus for study including your background preparation in that area.
+- A statement of purpose indicating your reasons for pursuing graduate study, specifying your specific research interests/area of focus for study, and your background preparation in that area.
 Mention any relevant skills or experience that you have acquired and which faculty you wish to work with.

 - Three letters of recommendation are required from persons familiar with your academic achievement and future potential.